djhackersdev/segatools/doc/development.md

 ## Goals

 We want you to understand what this project is about and its goals.
 The following list serves as a guidance for all developers to identify valuable contributions for this project.
-As the project evolves, these gaols might do as well.
+As the project evolves, these goals might do as well.

 * Allow running Sega arcade (rhythm) games on arbitrary hardware
   * Emulate required software and hardware features